Everything you need to know about how to dye yarnPublished on December 19, 2018 By Meg 5 min read

 The science of dyeing yarn

 As a rule of thumb, it’s relatively easy to dye animal fibers at home, but a whole lot more difficult to dye plant fibers.
 This is where the nerdy (we mean science) bit comes in.
-The difference in a yarn’s ability to absorb dye, is all to do with the cellular structure of these fibres, and how they chemically bond with different types of dye.
+The difference in a yarn’s ability to absorb dye, is all to do with the cellular structure of these fibers, and how they chemically bond with different types of dye.
 Still with us?
 Let’s get down to the knitty-gritty.

-All-purpose dyes for fibre blends
+All-purpose dyes for fiber blends